 Almost all of us have moles, freckles or other skin blemishes, so how do you know whether something on your skin is a harmless spot or a potentially deadly melanoma?

-Check this guide to the three most common skin cancers so you know how to spot the signs.
+Check this guide to the three most common skin cancers so you are better prepared to spot the signs of skin cancer.

 Basal cell carcinoma (BCC)

 This is the most common, least dangerous form of skin cancer.
 BCCs grow slowly, usually on the head, neck and upper torso.

 - be red, pale or pearly in colour